Frequently Asked Questions

 Gases absorb on all surfaces including the ion source surfaces.
 Over time, these surfaces desorb these gases, increasing the background spectrum of the RGA.
 The degas function sprays high energy electrons from the source filament which then heat and degas the surfaces of the ionizer.
-The filament in this mode runs hotter than usual so it is recommended to degas for only about ten minutes at a time to avoid premature failure of the filament.
+The filament in this mode runs hotter than usual so it is recommended to degas for only about five minutes at a time to avoid premature failure of the filament.

 How easy is it to replace the filament?

 Once the analyzer has been taken out of the vacuum system, the filament may be rapidly exchanged.
 A clean pair of needle nose pliers and the allen wrench provided with the new Extorr filament are all the tools required.

 Can the software support more than one Extorr unit?

 Yes the software supports as many Extorr units as there are serial ports, both real and virtual, on your computer.

 Can a Faraday cup unit be upgraded to a multiplier detection system in the Field?

 Yes, a multiplier detector kit, MULTKIT, is available to convert any XT(N)00 into an XT(N)00M.
 The multiplier is plugged into the probe and a high voltage module is plugged into the electronics box.
 No special tools are required except proper vacuum practices (clean gloves) should be employed when handling the multiplier.

 Other RGAs have a 5 inch Conflat nipple on their probes.
 Can you supply one of these?